Search The Inn

 Re-burning the unchanged original downloaded file from ESU (pure factory reset not a reset to previosly programmed values) would clear up the problem so what did the author change that caused this?

 This took some time.
 Brake Settings, Driving Characteristics, the various Function Sheets, all were fine.
 Motor Settings, WAIT!!! the engine refused to move!!!
 Now change by change until the author got to Motor Overload Protection.
 Long story short finally, checking the Enable motor current limiter would prevent the engine from moving!
-See figure 1.
+See figure 2.

-Fig1 Motor current limiter
+Fig 2 Motor current limiter

 Think!
 Why?
 This was an older HO KATO AC4400CW purchased at a swap meet and it had the same changes made to a new one that was working.
 This makes perfect sense.
 The older motor needs more current than the new model and the protection wouldn't let it move because it was above the set limit.

 Uncheck the Enable motor current limiter box, test, engine moves!
 Problem solved.
+Perhaps in the future (when there's time) some experimentation with this setting will show what's going on.

 Don't forget this one after checking Drive Hold and all the different brakes don't fix the problem.
 Also remember that if after all of these checks are done and the engine still does not move, you probably have a blown drive circuit in the decoder and it requires a trip to Colorado for a fix.
 Remember that the ESU office has moved.
 It's no longer in Pennsylvania.